Basking in reflected glory: Empirical findings

 A feeling of involvement is also necessary for BIRGing to occur.
 It is frequently seen as a cognitive process that affects behavior.
 In Bernhardt et al.'s study published in 1998, researchers examined physiological processes related to BIRGing, specifically, changes in the production of endocrine hormones.
 Fans watched their favorite sports teams (basketball and soccer) win or lose.
 The men's testosterone levels increased while watching their team win, but decreased while watching their team lose.
 Thus, this study shows that physiological processes may be involved with BIRGing, in addition to the known changes in self-esteem and cognition.

 The mirror image of BIRGing is cutting off reflected failure (CORFing).
 This is the idea that people tend to disassociate themselves from lower-status individuals because they do not want their reputations affected by associating with the people who are considered failures.
-In 2002, Boen et al. demonstrate this effect in a political context.
+In 2002, Boen et al. demonstrated this effect in a political context.
 They examined houses with at least a poster or lawn sign supporting a political candidate days before elections in Belgium.
 The houses that showed support for the winning candidate displayed their posters and lawn signs for a longer period after the elections than did those who supported the loser.
 CORFing behavior was studied in basketball fans after a defeat, where the fans refuse to take a team poster, removed their posters or paraphernalia, avoided other fans and stayed in a bad mood after a defeat.
 Thus, the tendency for individuals to display their association with a successful source and to conceal their association with an unsuccessful one was empirically supported.